Granuloma Annulare Medication

 Isotretinoin (Accutane)

-Oral agent that treats serious dermatologic conditions.
-Synthetic 13-cis isomer of the naturally occurring tretinoin (trans -retinoic acid).
-Both agents are structurally related to vitamin A. Should be prescribed only by physicians experienced and/or trained in its use.
+Isotretinoin is an oral agent that treats serious dermatologic conditions.
+It is a synthetic 13-cis isomer of the naturally occurring tretinoin (trans -retinoic acid).
+Both agents are structurally related to vitamin A. Isotretinoin should be prescribed only by physicians experienced and/or trained in its use.

 A US Food and Drug Administration–mandated registry is now in place for all individuals prescribing, dispensing, or taking isotretinoin.
 For more information on this registry, see iPLEDGE.
 This registry aims to further decrease the risk of pregnancy and other unwanted and potentially dangerous adverse effects during a course of isotretinoin therapy.